Chenghao-Wen/Chenghaosite/content/en/posts/2024-12-09-Learning Human 3D Reconstruction.md

 \vec{v}*c = \sum*{i = 1}^{n} w_i M_{i,c} M_{i,d}^{-1} \vec{v}_d
 $$

-$V_d$is the vertex coordinates in the resting pose, which is a 6890×3 matrix.,
+$V_d$ is the vertex coordinates in the resting pose, which is a 6890×3 matrix.,

 $M_{i,d}^{-1} $is the transformation matrix that converts vertex coordinates to joint in the static state _